plone/plone.recipe.codeanalysis/README.rst

 **flake8**
     If set to True, run Flake8 code analysis.
 Default is ``True``.

+    Flake8 now takes advantage of ``flake8`` plugin system to cover some of previously manually written linters.
+We've plugged in following extensions:

+    - ``flake8-blind-except``: Check for non correct try-except statements
+    - ``flake8-coding``: Check for utf8 headers
+    - ``flake8-debugger``: Check for ``pdb`` and ``ipdb`` statments
+    - ``flake8-quotes``: Check for double quotes
+    - ``pep8-naming``: Check methods and classes being aligned to PEP8 naming conventions.

+    If you don't want to take advantage of some of the plugins, you may ignore the messages using the ``flake8-ignore`` section below to ignore their error codes.

 **flake8-ignore**
     Skip errors or warnings.
 See `Flake8 documentation`_ for error codes.
     Default is none.